 Engage in training, professional development, and learning experiences to improve awareness and knowledge, build skills and competencies, and drive practice change.

-Check out some recent articles and webinars from our team:
+Check out some of our team's recent articles and webinars:

 - Increasing Diversity Means Taking a Deeper Dive Into Systems in Place, Rochester Business Journal

 - Racism: Public Health Crisis AND Business Imperative, Conscious Capitalism ROC Summit

 CCSI Anti-Racism Code of Practice:

 Instead of remaining complacent and reactive to the effects of structural and institutional racism on historically minoritized people, CCSI has taken a proactive approach to combat racism in its commitment to creating racial equity and inclusiveness within our organization.
 Our Anti-Racism Code of Practice accompanies the CCSI Code of Business Ethics to hold CCSI accountable in actions, decision-making procedures, hiring practices, and community partnerships to be an exceptional place for individuals to grow and build a career, while expanding our capacity to invest in communities as an anti-racist organization.